BJL156/OpenGL-Game-Test/README.md

 # OpenGL Game Test
 This is my test on making a "game engine" and it was created with C++ and modern OpenGL.
-The game test supports texture renderering (COMING SOON) and also solid color renderering.
+The game test supports texture renderering (COMING SOON) and also solid color rendering.

 ## Front End
 Games are made in the style of the Unity game engine with a `Start()` and `Update()` function.